iMESchelp!

 Extra-Shape Attribute: Users can add other shapes as Extra-Shape-Attribute to further customize their maps.

 Furthermore, Datalists have the capacity to store models that have been trained using the iMESc, permitting users to integrate and manage predictive models along with their data sets.
+To access all the available analyses in iMESc, you need to create a Datalist by either uploading your own data or using the example data provided.
+For guidance on uploading sheets and the required attribute formats, as well as how to utilize the example Datalists, please refer to the “Creating a Datalist” section.

 Fig. S4.1 - Schematic representation of a Datalist and its associated attributes